An interactive beatboard for writers — organize scenes, track characters, and see your story at a glance.

 | Misc Items | Each miscellaneous item with the scenes it appears in, plus a usage count.
 Optionally includes item notes. |

-| Cross-Reference Matrix | A grid mapping scenes against characters, locations, themes, or misc items.
+| Cross-Reference Matrix | A grid mapping scenes against characters, locations, themes, misc items, or POV.
 Flip the axes to swap orientation.
 Columns auto-fit to the page width for clean printing across portrait and landscape. |

 Ctrl Z Undo Ctrl Y Redo Esc Close any open dialog or clear search